raspberrypilearning/brain-game/en/step_7.md

 --- /task ---

-Because of the custom `animate`{:class="blockmoreblocks"} block, you now only need to make one change to your code if you want to show the 'Result' sprite's costumes a longer or shorter time.
+Because of the custom `animate`{:class="block3myblocks"} block, you now only need to make one change to your code if you want to show the 'Result' sprite's costumes a longer or shorter time.

 --- task ---